gearglow/ReptiliaWithATwist/The List.md

 ### Hogwarts Express    1994/08/31  10:50

-They made it to Platform 9^3/4^ with only 10 minutes to spare.
+Despite Mr. Weasley being called into work for an emergency that morning, they still made it to Platform 9^3/4^ with 10 minutes to spare.
 As they made their way down the train, Fred and George broke off to sit with Lee Jordan and the girls from the Gryffindor quidditch team.
 Elysia, Hermione, Ron, and Ginny continued on, finding that all of the compartments were full.

-Finally, they came to one with only a single occupant: a girl with long, pale blonde hair and wide blue eyes, who was reading a magazine upside-down.
+Finally, they came to one with only a single occupant: a girl with long, pale blonde hair and wide blue eyes, wearing a Ravenclaw tie, who was reading a magazine upside-down.

 "Hello, Luna," Ginny said, opening the door.
 "May we join you?"